 Stericycle Provides Safe & Eco-Friendly Pharmaceutical Medication Disposal

-In addition to national events such as the DEA Drug Take Back Day, Stericycle partners with many local and national pharmacies and healthcare systems for safe and effective pharmaceutical waste disposal – all year round.
-Together, in 2020 we collected 40 million pounds of pharmaceutical waste for our many healthcare partners nationwide.
+In addition to national events such as the DEA Drug Take Back Day, Stericycle partners with many local and national pharmacies and healthcare systems for safe and effective pharmaceutical waste disposal all year round.
+In 2020 we safely disposed of 40 million pounds of pharmaceutical waste from healthcare providers globally.

 It takes a collaborative effort to educate and protect your community from the harmful effects of improper pharmaceutical disposal.
-To ensure disposal methods are eco-friendly, there are some important considerations to keep in mind including:
+To ensure disposal methods are safe, there are some important considerations to keep in mind, including:

 - Use secure containers, not open boxes that are accessible by others.

-- Do not dispose of medications in the municipal trash as they will eventually contaminate the soil.
+- Do not dispose of medications in the municipal trash as they could eventually contaminate the soil.